 “The worst thing you can do in an interview process is to lie,” said Lorne Epstein, author of You’re Hired.
 “All you have at work is trust, but once you lose it that way, it’s over.”

-Scott Thompson, the recently ousted CEO of Yahoo, is learning that lesson the hard way.
+Scott Thompson, the former CEO of Yahoo, learned that lesson the hard way.

-Earlier this month, he resigned when it was revealed that he forged an entry on his resume, claiming he had a computer science degree from Stonehill College when, in fact, that degree wasn’t even given out there until two years later.
+He resigned in 2012 when it was revealed that he forged an entry on his resume, claiming he had a computer science degree from Stonehill College when, in fact, that degree wasn’t even given out there until two years later.
 Thompson later said that his cancer diagnosis was part of his reason for leaving Yahoo, but the damage had already been done to his reputation and to the integrity of the company — not to mention all its shareholders.

 “I don’t know who would hire this guy again,” Epstein said.
 “It’s a horrible reason to get fired. … When people do things that are egregious, criminal acts and lying scare people the most.”

 Epstein works with college students and speaks to groups about the nuances of interviewing — all with the goal of helping people get the job that’s the right fit for them.
 Through his experiences, though, he’s seen some alarming behavior from job seekers.

 Vicky Phillips operates The Diploma Mill Police, a free service that protects consumers from claims about fake colleges or degree and diplomas.
 “Our studies of consumer and employer behavior on the issue of falsifying education documents and credentials show that the practice of listing inaccurate or fake educational backgrounds is fairly common,” she said.
 “One survey we did in 2009 with site users resulted in 80 percent reporting that they would lie about their educational backgrounds if it meant they were being held back from a job that they personally believed they were qualified for.”